 Objectivity is your friend –Dennis McCallum

-I was born at the end of the modernist era and the start of a postmodern world.
-This has shaped my outlook.
-I believe there is truth in the world.
-I believe that are absolutes, but also acknowledge that knowing what is an absolute rather than situational “truth” can be difficult, if not impossible for us to determine.
+I was born during the transition from modernist era to postmodernism.
+Like a modernist believe there is truth in the world which is discoverable.
+I believe that are absolutes.
+Yet, the uncertainty of our postmodern age requires me to acknowledge that knowing what is an absolute rather than situational “truth” can be difficult, if not impossible to determine.

 Truth… not lies, half truths or secrets

 Truth is the only thing worth standing on.
 Lies, falsehoods, secrets, excuses, might seem expedient, but they are like quicksand.
 They will drown your life if you walk in them.
 Lies can only hurt people and will rot away your heart and conscience.
 Secrets limit your ability to share fully with others and hurt your inner life until exposed by the healing light of truth and honesty.
 In recent times stories about superheroes often demonstrate how deadly lies and secrets can be.
 Secrets and lies used to “protect” a loved one end up hurting more than the truth would have.

 Ultimately, lies and falsehoods will be revealed and brought to light because the Lord knows all.
 So live your life as if everything you do and say will be broadcast for everyone to see and hear.
 Live in the light.
 In the end you will give an account to the Lord, and you won’t be able to fool him.
 Indeed, many secrets and cover-ups are exposed in this life.
 Don’t compromise the truth today because in the face of eternity it is foolish.